patternfly/patternfly-react/packages/react-table/src/components/Table/examples/Table.md

 To make multiple left-aligned columns sticky:

-- wrap TableComposable with InnerScrollContainer
+- wrap Table with InnerScrollContainer
 - add isStickyColumn to all columns that should be sticky
 - add hasRightBorder to the rightmost sticky column
 - add stickyLeftOffset to each sticky column after the first, with a value that equals the combined width - set by stickyMindWidth - of the previous sticky columns